LRB-IIMCB/ninetails/README.md

 Currently, **Ninetails** can distinguish characteristic signatures of four types of nucleotides: adenosines (A), cytosines (C), guanosines (G), and uridines (U).

+**For detailed documentation including explanation of additional dataprocessing and datavis features see Wiki!**

 <div>

 > **Note**